hwayne/learntla/content/techniques/infinite-loops.md

 end algorithm;
 ```

 However, this can quickly get untenable.
 Another options is to use the regular loops and switch to a depth-first search.
-This lets you force the model to terminate a finite number of steps.
+This lets you force the model to terminate in a finite number of steps.
 ![](../img/depth-first.png)

 The last option is to use a state constraint.
 A state constraint is a formula restricting the possible states: When a state does not comply with the constraint, model will finish running.